Ocean Guardian School

 - Florida & Texas schools:

 - Commonwealth of the Northern Mariana Islands schools:

 ALL grant applications are due by June 1 (for projects to begin at the start of the following academic year).
 Funding decisions will be made by early July.
 A proposed project period must run for the full academic year.

 - A specific school- or community-based project that addresses a current issue(s) affecting local watersheds and/or the ocean.

 - The number of classes and grades directly involved in the project.

 - How the project will make a difference in the school and/or local community.

 - The outreach plan for communicating the project to both the school and local community.

-Before completing the application form, please review the project guidelines and requirements.
+Before completing the application form, please review the program guidelines and requirements.

 Note: A school is not an Ocean Guardian School until the end of the project year after all program requirements have been completed.
 If all the program requirements have been successfully fulfilled, a school will be officially recognized as a NOAA Ocean Guardian School, and will receive the official Ocean Guardian School banner.
 A school will receive a different banner for each year they are recognized as an Ocean Guardian School.